CMA Salary - How Much Do Certified Medical Assistants Make?

 As with other professions, certified medical assistants who work in certain regions earn more than others; this depends on the housing supply and demand, positions available within the region, the cost of living overall, a person’s qualifications, and several other factors.

-For example, those working in California earn, on average, a higher salary than those in Florida or Texas.
-Statistics provided by the BLS (May 2021) demonstrating regional differences in average salaries earned by CMAs are provided below:
+For example, those working in California earn, on average, a higher salary than those working some of the top-employing states, such as Florida or New York.
+Statistics provided by the BLS (May 2022) demonstrating regional metropolitan differences in average salaries earned by CMAs are provided below:

 The statistics provided above show that there is a significant difference in salary depending on location nationwide.

-That said, it’s impossible to say that CMAs in the District of Columbia, for example, are necessarily more well-off than those in Minnesota, even if the former earn more than $2,000 per year more than the latter.
-Certified medical assistants in the District of Columbia, especially those in an urban setting, face a much higher cost of living than those in Minnesota; this should be taken into consideration when deciding between employment opportunities in the future.
+That said, it’s impossible to say that CMAs in San Francisco, for example, are necessarily more well-off than those in Anchorage, even if the former earn nearly $10,000 per year more than the latter.
+Certified medical assistants living and working in an urban setting, face a much higher cost of living than those in more rural areas; this should be taken into consideration when deciding between employment opportunities in the future.

 Currently, the top-paying states in this occupation with their annual mean salaries are: